Easy Guide for Connecting VictoriaMetrics to a Grafana Data Source

 Step 2: Publish Sample Metrics (No Prometheus Required)

-VictoriaMetrics supports direct ingestion of Prometheus-formatted metrics, which makes it easy to publish data without running Prometheus itself.
+VictoriaMetrics supports direct ingestion of Prometheus-formatted metrics, making it easy to publish data without running Prometheus.
 Run the following loop on the server to send synthetic metrics every 5 seconds:

 while true; do